Car park plan may lead to new charges or tax rises

 The town council had wanted the central Market Place Car Park, but "Breckland said that wasn't an option", explained clerk Helen Carrier.

-He added that any sites still belonging to Breckland when local reorganisation takes place will pass on to the authority which replaces it.
+He added that any sites still belonging to Breckland when local reorganisation takes place will be passed on to the authority which replaces it.

 Follow Norfolk news on BBC Sounds, Facebook, Instagram and X.